What To Look For In A Good Property Management Contract

-One of the most rewarding things you can do abroad is to manage a rental.
-I find it enjoyable to get to know an area, pick the property, and outfit it for the rental market.
+One of the most rewarding things you can do abroad is manage a rental.
+I find it enjoyable to get to know an area, pick a property, and outfit it for the rental market.

 And managing a rental is also a good source of income… while sometimes also providing that income stream in another currency.

 Aside from being a landlord, I’m also a fan of renting a furnished apartment for any extended stay in a foreign country, since it’s the best way to get to know a place.
 So, I’ve got experience as both a landlord and a frequent tenant, allowing me to see both sides of the coin.